teusink/Home-Security-by-Pi/3-Hardening.md

    - SSH is enabled by default :).

 ## iptables & ip6tables
-Hardening is not complete without proper firewalling.
+Hardening is not complete without proper local firewalling.
 On Linux this can be done using iptables for IPv4 and ip6tables for IPv6.

 I have created two scripts:
 - Populate IPv4 tables: https://github.com/teusink/Home-Security-by-Pi/blob/master/pop-ip4tables.sh